sjsu-library/unionist/_items/unionist--text-0329.md

 source: "<em>The Unionist</em> 1834-04-10"
 subject: National News
 type: Text
-category: Unionist full issue 1834-04-10
+category: Unionist content
 articleType:
 volume: '1'
 issue: '36'
-transcription: "<p>Baltimore, April 1</p><p>  We understand that a clear majority of the whole voters of the 5<sup>th</sup>  Congressional District, have signed the instructions to Mr. Isaac McKim, <br>  requiring him either to vote for the future deposits of the public money in <br>  the Bank of the United&nbsp; States, or to resign his seat.— <br>  <em>Nat.
+transcription: "<p>Baltimore, April 1</p><p>  We understand that a clear majority of the whole voters of the 5<sup>th</sup>  Congressional District, have signed the instructions to Mr. Isaac McKim,<br>  requiring him either to vote for the future deposits of the public money in<br>  the Bank of the United&nbsp; States, or to resign his seat.—<br>  <em>Nat.
 Int.</em></p>"
 scholarlyNotes:
 commentary: 'Isaac McKim (1775-1838), in addition to serving a number of terms as a Congressional representative from Maryland, was also part of extensive transportation